GiovaniF25/Arquivos-Pycharm/Readme.md

-Resolucao de 115 exercicios -linguagem Python
+Resolution of 115 exercises - Python language